 - Buyer- We need to know your full name and address, and then whether or not you wish to be present for the vetting.
 We require a mobile number as well as your home and work details.

 - Seller- We need to know who is selling the horse, and whether we are seeing the current owner of the horse or an agent who is selling on behalf of an owner.
-We need to know the address the horse is at and the owner’s home address, as well as all the previously mentioned phone numbers.
+We need to know the address the horse is at and the owner’s home address, as well as all contact phone numbers.

 - Directions- Often vettings’ are slightly further afield than routine calls, so directions are really helpful!